BillHertzing/ATAP.Utilities/Building.md

 ## NuGet packages
 ### Solution-wide
-Install the MSBuild tasksa and tooing to support rapid development builds, where each build should propagate to (local) NuGet feed.
+Install the MSBuild tasks and tooing to support rapid development builds, where each build should propagate to (local) NuGet feed.
 Install-Package UtilPack.NuGet.Push.MSBuild
 ### Library Specific
 #### Common to all Unit Test projects